yvonne-muli/DATA-FUNDAMENTALS-FINAL-PROJECT/Data dictionary.md

 # Data Dictionary

 ## Project Overview
-This  represents a simple school management system that tracks students, the courses they take, and their enrollments.
+This project represents a simple school management system that tracks students, the courses they take, and their enrollments.
 The database includes three main tables: *Students, **Courses, and **Enrollment*, each with sample data to demonstrate relationships.

 ---